StockManagementLabs/atum-stock-manager-for-woocommerce/readme.txt

 * Apply to children products the same order than parents in List Tables.
 * Do not change the PO items' stock for any item that has the 'stock_changed' prop set to 'yes'.
 * Removed supplier from the "Search In Column" dropdown as it already has its own filter.
+* Remove an active addon if it couldn't be bootsrapped.

 **Fixes**